vampjaz/razer_blade_stealth_hackintosh/README.md

 This patch works great in DSDT form and it also retains the exact same length so both Clover and OpenCore can patch it on the fly.
 I do need to be careful however, as simply patching the Store instruction messes up other things.
 In the EC0 device, there are two EC query methods that execute some similar code to the original block.
 The difference is that because the queries are within the scope of the EC, they have a different Notify instruction.
 My patch had to include the first part of the Notify instruction to differentiate it fron the other two.
 It turns out that patching the other two breaks lid wake and sleep, which I did not want to do.

+Be aware that if you use TbtForcePower (not included, discussed in the Thunderbolt section) with your thunderbolt port enabled in the UEFI, it will likely break sleep due to USB errors.

 Trackpad
 ----